mtorella/Internet-and-Network-Economics/martas_proposal/README.md

 - **Edge weight** = flow value in million USD

 We apply a threshold of $50M to filter out noise — very small flows add thousands of edges with no analytical value and slow down centrality computation.

+This thresholding logic is shared by both main.ipynb and second_version.py.

 **Output:** `G` — a NetworkX DiGraph with ~4,250 nodes and ~200,000 edges.